jatinn-sw/The_Developers_Arena/README.md

 **Making Decisions & Repeating Tasks**
 Diving deeper into logic building with if-else conditions, loops, functions, and a project-based Student Grade Calculator with feedback messages.

+### **Week 3:**
+**Introduction to Data Analysis**
+Explored the basics of working with real-world data using the Pandas library—loading datasets cleaning data, handling missing values, and performing simple statistical analysis.
+The project for this week focused on analyzing a sales dataset to compute total sales, identify the best-selling product, and generate a simple report summarizing the findings.

 ---